StJohn3D/santaCode2014/README.md

 Experimenting with scripting AI to export sprite sheets to Flash

-run $open buildAI.sjx from the terminal
+run $open buildAI.jsx from the terminal

 Goals:
  Will Launch AI